peteroupc/numbers-java/api/com.upokecenter.numbers.EFloats.md

      EFloat ed2,
      EContext ec)`<br>
- Shifts the bits of an arbitrary-precision binary floating point number's mantissa.
+ Shifts the bits of an arbitrary-precision binary floating point number's significand.
 * `static EFloat Trim​(EFloat ed1,
     EContext ec)`<br>
- Returns an arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its mantissa.
+ Returns an arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its significand.
 * `static EFloat Xor​(EFloat ed1,
    EFloat ed2,
    EContext ec)`<br>